 After picking up my spinach, I started dreaming up what I could make with it.
 Since I have recently been trying to cut down on my carb intake, many of the dinners I have been making have been carb and starch free.
 Sadly my normal dining companion isn't always as on board with the plan, so I decided to add in some carbs last night.

-When I was growing up, I always remember my mother telling me about her
+When I was growing up, I always remember my mother te

 No comments: